Here Is Everything You Need to Know About Blow Molding

 In the United States, The plastics industry is the 3rd largest manufacturing industry.
 Plastics make our lives easier and help us produce things more cost-effectively.

-But what exactly is blow molding and how does it work?
+But what exactly is it?
+And how does it work?
 Read on to find out!

-Blow molding is a process used to manufacture plastic products.
+This process can be used to manufacture plastic products.
 The process involves heating a plastic tube (known as a preform or parison) to its melting point and then putting that into the cavity of a mold.

 They then use compressed air to inflate the molten plastic like a balloon so that it takes the shape of the mold but is hollow inside.
 The amount of plastic used and the air pressure determines how thick the final product is.

 Blow molding has its roots in glass blowing, where a craftsman would heat the glass to its melting point and then blow through a tube to inflate the glass.
-Blow molding has been around since as far back as the 1800s.
-A patent from the time shows the process of blow molding being used with celluloid polymer.
+This process has been around since as far back as the 1800s.
+A patent from the time shows the process being used with celluloid polymer.
 These early methods were not suited for mass production.